 The following is a description of the valuation methodologies used for instruments measured at fair value on a recurring basis and recognized in the accompanying statements of net assets available for benefits, as well as the general classification of such instruments pursuant to the valuation hierarchy.
-The Plan did not change its valuation techniques associated with fair value measurements from the prior period, and there were no transfers between levels during the years ended December 31, 2017 and 2016.
+The Plan did not change its valuation techniques associated with fair value measurements from the prior period, and there were no transfers between levels during the years ended December 31, 2020 and 2019.

 When quoted market prices are available in an active market, investments in securities are classified within Level 1 of the valuation hierarchy.
 These securities include the Plan's mutual funds and Rent-A-Center, Inc. common stock, which is valued at the closing price reported by the exchange on which it is traded.
+In addition, the money market deposit account is classified within the level 1 valuation hierarchy.